|8 simple tips to get rid of dry hair|

 1. Drink PLENTY of water!
-Yes I know what you are going to say.
+Yes, I know what you are going to say.
 You already drink water right?
-No, I am not talking about just one cute little twenty ounce bottle.
+No, I am not talking about just one cute little 20oz bottle.
 You should be drinking half of your body weight (in pounds) of water.
-If you weight two hundred pounds, your minimum water intake (daily) should be one hundred ounces.
-This should be a daily ritual!
-I am talking to myself as well.
-We are all guilty of not getting enough water every day.
+If you weigh two hundred pounds, your minimum water intake (daily) should be around one hundred ounces.
+This should be a daily habit and I am talking to myself as well.
+Many of us are guilty of not getting enough water every day.
 My problem is that I do not like to drink water when I eat.
-I can drink it after I drink my regular beverage of choice AFTER I eat just fine though.
+I can drink it after I drink my regular beverage of choice once I finish my meal just fine though.
 For example, when I go to a fast food restaurant I always order a small drink and a large water with my food.
 Once I am done with the water, I try to refill the cup with water an additional two times to get closer to my daily goal.
 Water has several benefits with the most obvious being it is an excellent hydrator.
 When your scalp is dry more than likely the skin on the rest of your body is as well.
-As a result, this contributes to our hair becoming dry and often beginning to flake (see more here).
+As a result, this contributes to our hair becoming dry.
 So, your first step is to drink up!

 2. Eat plenty of fruits and veggies.
 Since we are on the theme of hydrating from the inside, I will continue with our diet.
-A diet that is well balanced and includes fruits and vegetables also helps to hydrate us.
-It may not seem like it is affecting us right away because we want everything to happen so quickly but I now for a fact that hydrating from the inside works.
-When I took my 90-day water challenge, I could noticeably tell a difference in my skin AND my scalp.
+A diet that is well-balanced and includes fruits and vegetables also helps to hydrate us.
+It may not seem like it is affecting us right away because we want everything to happen so quickly but I know for a fact that hydrating from the inside works.
+When I did my 90-day water challenge, I could noticeably tell a difference in my skin AND my scalp.

 |get rid of dry hair by properly moisturizing from the inside out|

 3. Start using high-quality products.
 Have you ever heard the saying "you get what you pay for"?
-Well all of those cheap hair products, especially the shampoo is very harsh and strips the hair which causes it to dry out.
-Also, you end up using more of it to try to get the results of using less of a product with higher quality ingredients.
-Salon grade products like by L. Jones are excellent on the hair because they are gentle but still very effective on cleansing.
-Yes they cost a little more but just like healthier food costs more and is better for you it is the same difference here.
+Well, all of those cheap hair products, especially the shampoo is very harsh and strips the hair which causes it to dry out.
+Also, you end up using more of it to try to get the results of using less of a product with higher-quality ingredients.
+Salon-grade products like by L. Jones are excellent on the hair because they are gentle but still very effective on cleansing.
+They also can be used in moderation and still get great results.

 4. Use the right products for your hair type.
 This is very important.
 You must use the correct products for your hair.
 What problems are you having with your hair?
 If your hair is dry, you must use moisturizing products, including shampoos, conditioners, and in many cases, a deep conditioner or moisture treatment.
 I have an excellent moisture shampoo and moisture treatment that are great for dry hair.
 The Extreme Moisture shampoo includes liquid silk and silk amino acids to help the hair have a silky look and feel.
 The Intense Moisture Treatment includes oils that actually penetrate the hair and hydrate the hair from the inside as opposed to oils that only sit on top or coat the hair.
 When you have dry hair, it is crucial to use products that have extra moisture in them so that you can get rid of your dry hair.

 6. Stop using grease!
 Despite what you have been told, grease is not the answer for dry hair.
 The only thing grease does is put a thick coat on the hair which prevents moisture from going in or coming out.
-That is why no matter how much grease you put on your hair it never seems like its enough.
+That is why no matter how much grease you put on your hair it never seems like it's enough.
 You may notice that your hair seems to "eat" the grease or that your hair seems even drier no matter how much grease you put on.
-Well that is because it is fighting the little moisture you have AND not allowing any more in.
+Well, that is because it is fighting the little moisture you have AND not allowing any more in.
 Grease is like a band-aid, it only covers up the real problem.
-You want products (like by L. Jones) that will penetrate your hair shaft and moisturize from within.
+Instead of using grease as a moisturizer, try the by L. Jones Satin Moisture Cream instead.